 - Premature birth: Because their small intestine hasn’t yet developed lactase-producing cells, infants born prematurely may have reduced lactase levels

-- Diseases that affect the small intestine: For example, bacterial overgrowth, coeliac disease, and inflammatory bowel conditions like Crohn's disease and ulcerative colitis
+- Diseases that affect the small intestine, eg: bacterial overgrowth, coeliac disease, and inflammatory bowel conditions like Crohn's disease and ulcerative colitis

 - Certain cancer treatments: Radiation therapy for abdominal cancer and chemotherapy-related intestinal complications.